sealink/radiant-page_factory-extension/EXAMPLES.md

       page_class "ArchivePage"
     end

-Again, I'd have to run the hard sync task to update any existing pages.
+Again, I'd have to run the hard refresh task to update any existing pages.

 ## Working with pages